awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.Java.md

 # Connecting to Your DB Cluster Using the AWS SDK for Java<a name="UsingWithRDS.IAMDBAuth.Connecting.Java"></a>

-You can connect from the command line to an Aurora DB cluster with the AWS SDK for Java as described following\.
+You can connect from the command line to an Aurora MySQL or Aurora PostgreSQL DB cluster with the AWS SDK for Java as described following\.

 **Topics**
 + [Generating an IAM Authentication Token](#UsingWithRDS.IAMDBAuth.Connecting.Java.AuthToken)